ryanq47/WhisperNet/Documentation/ObsidianDocs/Left off & todo.md

 			- [ ] Re-Learn SSL & watch some vids on it.
 			- [ ] Error handle respective SSL errors correctly.
 				- [ ] Fix 'no attribute' errors resulting from variables being init'd wrong, or not at all.
 AKA bulletproof it
+		- [ ] Imports: (slow) move to 'import file.py' instead of 'from whatever import whatever'
+			- This makes everything much more readable/followable in my opinion, & much more clean

 ## CSharp